NobutakaShimizu/SODA25_slide/slides.md

 <v-clicks>

-- convergence is slow even if 90% have the same color
+- Convergence is slow even if 90% have the same color
-- On $K_n$
+- On $K_n$.
   - sync: consensus time = $\Theta(n)$
   - async: consensus time = $\Theta(n^2)$.